Slow walk

-It's land mine
+Slow walk, it's land mine

-It's a bad thought
+It's coal mine, it's a bad thought

-On the way to god don't know
+On the way to God don't know

-My brain's the burger and my heart's the coal
+My brain's the burger, and my heart's the coal

 I'm trying to get my head clear

-I push things out through my mouth I get refilled through my ears
+I push things out through my mouth, I get refilled through my ears

-I'm on my way to god don't know or even care
+I'm on my way to God don't know or even care

 My brain's the weak heart, and my heart's the long stairs